SMAC-Group/fc2018_website/content/syllabus/grading.md

 3. **Performances:** Summarize and illustrate the performances you achieved during the competition.
 4. **Discussion:** Explain the potential reasons for your success or lack of success and give recommendation for future forecasting.
 Have you experienced difficulties, explain it here.

+Code, additional tables and/or figures may appear in an appendix.

 {{% notice warning %}}
-Late submission is penalized by 1 point every 24 hours after the deadline.
+<i class="far fa-clock"></i> Late submission is penalized by 1 point every 24 hours after the deadline.
+<i class="fas fa-ruler-vertical"></i> Failure to comply to the rules (e.g. max of 4 pages) is penalized.
 {{% /notice %}}

 ### Presentation